Baseball Winning the B1G Arms Race

-Sean Kenny completed his second season as an assistant coach for the University of Michigan baseball program.
+Sean Kenny completed his fourth season as an assistant coach for the University of Michigan baseball program.
 Kenny is serving as the Wolverines' pitching coach.

 The U-M pitching staff led the Big Ten with 440 strikeouts and 24 pickoffs in 2014, while the team ERA of 3.21 was third in the league.
 Kenny guided freshman Brett Adcock to Big Ten All-Freshman team and Louisville Slugger Freshman All-America honors.

 In his first season in Ann Arbor, Kenny coached Evan Hill, who was a Big Ten All-Freshman team selection and a Louisville Slugger Freshman All-American.
 Kenny also coached Matt Ogden, who led the Big Ten in earned-run average in conference games.
 The Michigan pitching staff shaved .60 runs off the ERA from 2012 while surrendering just 13 home runs, down from 32 in 2012.